ajy25/TableMage/README.md

 > [!NOTE]
 > You must be connected to the internet to use the `agents` module, even if you are using Ollama to run a locally-hosted LLM.
-> TableMage's agent, ChatDA, relies on FastEmbed for retriever augmented generation, but it may need to download the FastEmbed model from the internet prior to use.
+> TableMage's agent, ChatDA, relies on FastEmbed for retrieval augmented generation, but it may need to download the FastEmbed model from the internet prior to use.
 > ChatDA can be run with a local LLM and FastEmbed, ensuring total data privacy.

 ## Updates